Combatting Bone Loss

 - Follow diet guidelines

-- Refrain from strenuous activity for two to three days
+- Refrain from strenuous activities for two to three days

-Following your bone graft surgery, you’ll want to wait until the numbing agent has worn off before eating.
-To start, your diet should consist mainly of soft cool foods such as yogurt, ice cream, protein shakes, and Jello-O. In the beginning, you’ll want to chew away from the grafting site and avoid hard or crunchy foods.
+After your surgery, make sure to wait until the numbness wears off to eat.
+For the first days following your surgery, your diet should consist of soft cool foods such as yogurt, ice cream, protein shakes, and Jell-O. Make sure to chew away from the grafting site and avoid hard and crunchy foods.